enkidevs/curriculum/CSS/Fundamentals/existential-crisis.md

 background-repeat
 %exp
-This property specifies how(and if) the background will repeat.
+This property specifies how (and if) the background will repeat.
 %

 border-collapse
 %exp
-This property is for use on  table elements.
-You can set the borders of the cells to be either separate or collapsed.
-Each cell will have it’s own border(if separate) or they could share borders with the cells around them(if collapsed).
+This property is to be use on  table elements.
+You can set the borders of the cells to be either separated or collapsed.
 %

 border-spacing